 The Seed Match

-Students will investigate where food comes from, the parts of plants that we eat, and the difference between fruits and vegetables.
-Activities include examining food plants and their seeds, reading and discussing the book Tops and Bottoms, and completing activity sheets.
+Students investigate where food comes from, the parts of plants that we eat, and the difference between fruits and vegetables.
+Grades K-2

 Interest Approach — Engagement